HeinBreukers/HeinBreukers.github.io/_posts/2023-14-08-deducingthisandmixins.md

 };
 ```

-The subject class here is kind of useless, why don't we just construct the AttachType?
+The Subject class here is kind of useless, why don't we just construct the AttachType?
 The reason is that the subject class might have some functionality we want to use, for example the subject might be an MQTT subscriber, and whenever it receives data it should be relayed to the attached observers.

 In the example above there is no way the subject can call notify, since the AttatchType is a completely different type.
-The solution to this is Mixins an would look like this:
+The solution to this is Mixins and would look like this:

 ```cpp
 template<typename Base, typename...
 T>